awused/cyNaoko/README.md

 ## Requirements
 - Naoko was developed using Python 2.7.2
-- Due to a bug in OpenSSL 1.0.1 and its interface with Python 2.7.2 communicating with the Dailymotion API on Linux some functionarlity requires curl to be installed.
+- Due to a bug in OpenSSL 1.0.1 and its interface with Python 2.7.2 some functionality on Linux requires curl to be installed.
     Without curl installed Naoko will be unable to verify Dailymotion videos or properly handle removed videos or videos with embedding disabled.
-    She will wait DEFAULT_WAIT, which is set to 3 hours, if a leader changes to a Dailymotion video bypassing the playlist so curl is strongly recommended.
+    She will wait DEFAULT_WAIT, which is set to 3 hours, if a leader changes to a Dailymotion video bypassing the playlist, so curl is strongly recommended.
     This bug does not affect Windows users and they will not need to install any additional programs.

 ## Usage